How to Plan a Ski Trip: A Step-by-Step Guide

 When to Plan a Ski Trip

-If possible, start planning your ski trip 6 to 12 months in advance.
+If possible, start planning your ski trip 6 months in advance.
 Many popular ski destinations are booked well in advance to the ski season (typically December to April).

 Hotels and vacation rentals will generally be cheaper the farther you book in advance, and you’ll have many more options to choose from.